corylanou/go-swag/README.md

 ## For Fundraising/Charity

-* [Cenver Mile High T-Shirt](https://teespring.com/denvergophers-always#pid=369&cid=6513&sid=front) - All profits will be donated to diversity funds supporting the #golang community.
+* [Denver Mile High T-Shirt](https://teespring.com/denvergophers-always#pid=369&cid=6513&sid=front) - All profits will be donated to diversity funds supporting the #golang community.

 ## Free Swag

 ### Stickers

-* Buffalo Stickers - If you run a meetup or your company uses [Buffalo](http://gobuffalo.io/), drop us a line at info@gopherguides.com, give us your address, and we'll mail some out!
+* *Buffalo Stickers* - If you run a meetup or your company uses [Buffalo](http://gobuffalo.io/), drop us a line at info@gopherguides.com, give us your address, and we'll mail some out!
-* Gopher Guides Stickers - If you run a meetup or your company uses [Gopher Guides](http://www.gopherguides.com) for raining, drop us a line at info@gopherguides.com, give us your address, and we'll mail some out!
+* *Gopher Guides Stickers* - If you run a meetup or your company uses [Gopher Guides](http://www.gopherguides.com) for raining, drop us a line at info@gopherguides.com, give us your address, and we'll mail some out!

 ### Apparel